Get Our Insider to Property Damage Brochure

 The Occupational Safety and Health Administration (OSHA) has named four construction accidents that occur more frequently than the rest, these four are:

 - Caught-in/caught-between hazards

-OSHA has named these construction accidents as the “Fatal Four,” due to the number of deaths they cause each year.
+OSHA has named these construction accidents the “Fatal Four,” due to the number of deaths they cause each year.
 OSHA estimates that eliminating these four hazards would save about 631 American construction workers’ lives each year.